-In Year 10, the students begin the year by examining the mystery of God, focusing on sacred texts and Biblical criticism as a means of connecting Year 10 course-work with the senior syllabus unit Sacred Texts in order to facilitate the fluid development of learning from Years 10 - 12.
-In this, the students examine the mystery of god as it exists in a capacity beyond language, focusing on the worlds of the text and reason as well as faith-spirituality.
+In Year 10, the students begin the year by examining the Mystery of God, focusing on sacred texts and Biblical criticism as a means of connecting Year 10 coursework with the Senior syllabus unit Sacred Texts in order to facilitate the fluid development of learning from Years 10 - 12.
+In this, the students examine the mystery of God as it exists in a capacity beyond language, focusing on the worlds of the text and reason as well as faith-spirituality.
 They analyse how meditation, science and philosophy add credibility to faith and contribute to the image of God.
-The students then examine the sources of spiritual understanding in the Catholic tradition, analysing the Hebrew scriptures representation of God and origin stories.
+The students then examine the sources of spiritual understanding in the Catholic tradition, including analysing the representation of God in the Hebrew scriptures and origin stories.